Joel-ajp/admin-folder-bot/README.md

 ```
 npm run start
 ```
-to startup the bots endpoint:
+to startup the bots endpoint.
+The admin folder bot will now be listening for incoming traffic on *localhost:3978*

 **Congratulations**!